Skip to main content

 The Core Development Loop

-Local development with COA is intentionally separated from Coalesce Cloud.
-Rather than going through a full plan and deploy cycle every time you change a query, you work directly against your warehouse using the files in your Git checkout.
-This lets you move fast: edit a SQL file, see the generated DDL, create the table, check the data, and adjust, all without touching your Coalesce environment.
+Local development with COA is separate from Coalesce Cloud.
+Rather than going through a full plan and deploy cycle every time you change a query, you work directly against your warehouse using the files in your version control checkout.
+This lets you move fast: edit a SQL file, see the generated DDL, create the table, check the data, and adjust, all without touching your Coalesce Environment.

 This loop is for local iteration.
 Once your pipeline is working the way you want, you push to your repository and move to coa plan, coa deploy, and coa refresh to promote it to a Coalesce Environment and run it under cloud operations.